Lady Gaga Enigma + Jazz & Piano: Costume design

 Gaga worked with Nicola Formichetti on selecting the various outfits for the residency.
 For the Enigma show, the main inspiration was sci-fi, and the list of designers included Tom Ford, Asher Levine, and Vex Latex.
 Gaga's first look is a bejeweled, silver catsuit with built-in heeled boots, along with a black headpiece.
 The outfit was covered in tiny mirrors, with Out magazine's Glenn Garner noting that "given her nightlife roots, it's fitting that she's channeling a disco ball at the beginning of her show".
 Gaga then changed into a BDSM-inspired leather corset with neon green details.
 It was completed with a black PVC jacket with her initials written on the back side of it, featuring feathers in the same fluorescent green.
 A later look was an armor-inspired suit with light-up panels, which received comparison to a Patricia Field costume "for a movie about a late '80s heavy metal singer".
 Gaga also appeared in a transparent purple dress, with a metallic purple cut-out bodysuit underneath.
 For the finale, she was wearing a champagne-hued gold latex bodysuit with a collar which created the illusion of wings.
 Outs Garner compared it to outfits from The Fifth Element and ones worn by David Bowie.
-Removing the outfit revealed a second-skin like, nude-colored unitard.
+Removing the ensemble revealed a second-skin like, nude-colored unitard.